mstksg/inCode/copy/entries/auto-chatbot.md

 is all about.
 We assemble complex relationships by putting together small, simple relationships.

+Another interesting thing is that we never really explicitly managed any sort of state or state type.
+All of our `Auto`s handled their state on their own.
+We didn't need to make a giant massive aggregate bulky "global state" type...and we can add new "aspects" of state (new modules) without ever having to change any data type.
+The state all manages itself!

-Note that we didn't just implement "easy" modules/components...these are actual working components that you might see in real bots, and not just toy ones.
+And yeah, we didn't just implement "easy" modules/components...these are actual working components that you might see in real bots, and not just toy ones.